OpenSWATH/documentation/docs/pqp.rst

 PQP Generation for IPF
 ----------------------------

-If IPF scoring [2]_ should be conducted, the following parameters should be considered:
+If IPF scoring [2]_ should be conducted, the following parameters should be considered in addition to the others above:

 .. code-block:: bash